tikv/tikv/README.md

 ### WeChat

 The TiKV community is also available on WeChat, a very popular messaging and social media application in China.
-If you want to join our WeChat group, send a request mail to [tl@pingcap.com], with your personal information (WeChat ID, and other basic information) included.
+If you want to join our WeChat group, send a request mail to zhangyanqing@pingcap.com, with your personal information (WeChat ID, PR you submitted if any, and other basic information) included.
 We will invite you in right away.

 ## License